beamer-bridge/beamer/docs/source/whitepaper.rst

 rollup B on L1.
 This proof is a call to a `resolver` contract on L1 and contains the following fields:

 - fill hash = Hash(request hash, fill ID)
+- rollup B's chain ID
 - rollup A's chain ID
-- rollup B's chain ID
 - Bob's address

-To trigger the L1 resolution, is to apply this call on L1 using the data from the rollup's outbox.
+To trigger L1 resolution, is to apply this call on L1 using the data from the rollup's outbox.
 This will forward the information from the resolver to the inbox of rollup A in the form of a call to the `resolution registry` on rollup A.
 This registry will store in its state a mapping from `fill hash` to `Bob`, allowing the `request manager` to verify that a claim to fill a certain request with a certain fill ID is honest.
 Roll-up A's chain ID is necessary for the